schummd/text-augmentation/README.md

 1. In /frontend run `yarn install`
 2. In /server run `make install`
 ##  Usage

- Ensure API keys have been loaded as described below.-
+- Ensure API keys have been loaded as described below.
-### Server
-- run `make migrate` (one time) followed by `make run`.
+- In /server run `make migrate` followed by `make run`.
 Server should be running on port 5000.
 See swagger docs at http://127.0.0.1:5000/
-- To run tests: `make tests`
-- To squash DB:  `make squash`.
-You must then run `make migrate` again to re-initialise DB.

-### Frontend
-- Run `yarn dev`.
+- In /frontend run `yarn dev`.
 Frontend should be running on http://localhost:3000

 ## API Keys

 Two env files are requied.
 One for frontend, and one for backend.